 • only giving access to personal information to a person who is authorised to be able to receive that information;

-• electronic security systems, such as firewalls and data encryption on our websites;
+• maintaining electronic security systems, such as firewalls and data encryption on our servers and websites;

-• appropriate security systems to monitor and limit access to our office premises;
+• implementing physical security measures to monitor and limit access to our office premises;

-• the use of passwords to access database information;
+• requiring the use of secure passwords to access databases and systems;

-• the use of document shredders for the disposal of written information; and
+• the use of secure bins for the disposal of written personal information; and

-• securely de-identifying personal information as required by laws and regulations.
+• de-identifying personal information as required by laws and regulations.

 Disclosure of information overseas

-While our preference is to limit the transfer of personal information to Australian recipients where possible, on occasion we may disclose personal information to overseas recipients, including but is not limited to:
+While our preference is to limit the transfer of personal information to Australian recipients, there may be circumstances where disclosure to overseas recipients is necessary.
+These recipients may include, but are not limited to:

-• regulators and law enforcement in jurisdictions that E&P operates in;
+• regulators and law enforcement bodies in jurisdictions where E&P operates;

-• service providers assisting with employee screening or recruitment processes; and
+• service providers assisting with employee screening and/or recruitment;

-• other third parties where required by law.
+• other third parties where disclosure is required or authorised by law.

 Access to and correction of personal information

 We aim to make sure that the personal information we collect, use or disclose is accurate, complete and up to date.
-If your information is not correct or needs updating, you can request it to be updated by contacting the People & Culture team.
+If your information is incorrect or requires updating, you may request an update by contacting the People & Culture team.

-You can also request to access your personal information we hold about you by contacting us using the contact details set out at the end of this Policy.
+You can also request access to your personal information we hold about you by contacting us using the contact details provided at the end of this Policy.

 Complaint

-If you have a complaint about the handling, use or disclosure of your personal information, write to E&P People & Culture at the contact details below.
-We will investigate your complaint and advise you of the outcome as soon as possible.
-If the matter is not resolved to your satisfaction, you can then refer your complaint to the Office of the Australian Information Commissioner, who can be contacted at:
+If you have a complaint about the our handling, use or disclosure of your personal information, write please contactto E&P People & Culture at using the contact details provided below.
+We will investigate your complaint and advise inform you of the outcome as soon as possible.
+If the matter is not resolved to your satisfaction, you can thenmay be eligible to refer your complaint to the Office of the Australian Information Commissioner, who which can be contacted at:

 Office of the Australian Information Commissioner